Securities Appellate Tribunal Latest News

 - The Presiding Officer and Judicial Members shall be appointed by the Central Government in consultation with the Chief Justice of India or its nominee.

-- Tenure: The tenure for the Presiding Officer and other members will be five years from the date of appointment, and they shall be eligible for re-appointment for another term of maximum five years.
+- The tenure for the Presiding Officer and other members will be five years from the date of appointment, and they shall be eligible for re-appointment for another term of maximum five years.

 - However, no presiding officer or member shall hold office after he/she has attained the age of 70.

-- Every person aggrieved by any order or decision of SAT can file an appeal to the Supreme Court.
+- Every person aggrieved by any order or decision of SAT can file an appeal to the supreme court.

 - An appeal can only be made on any question of law.

-Last updated on June, 2025
+Last updated on November, 2025

-→ UPSC Notification 2025 was released on 22nd January 2025.
+→ UPSC Notification 2026 is scheduled to be released on January 14, 2026.

 → UPSC Calendar 2026 is released on 15th May, 2025.